All You Need To Know About Managing Repeat DUI Offenses And Penalties

 What Is Chemical Testing?

 The ramifications are severe.
 If you or a loved one is charged with an alcohol driving offense (DUI), you need an experience attorney to see you through this.
-Robert A. Dodell, Attorney At Law, has over thirty years experience.
-Call him today for a free initial consultation.
+Contact Robert A. Dodell, Attorney at Law, directly by email or by calling 480-860-4321 now for a free initial consultation.
+Robert personally answers his own telephone and he will personally handle your case.